Murder of Catrine da Costa: Trials

 The first trial ended in a mistrial after the lay judges were interviewed for the newspaper Aftonbladet on 9 March 1988 and commented on the court's justification for its judicial decision.
 In a second trial, the lower court asked the Swedish National Board of Health and Welfare to investigate the circumstances of the case and found that da Costa's cause of death was unknown.
 As a result, the two defendants were acquitted, since it could not be established that da Costa died under suspicious circumstances.
 Although in its verdict the court found that the defendants had in fact dismembered the victim's body, the statute of limitations for that crime had expired.

 On 23 May 1989, the Swedish authority for medical-negligence assessment rescinded the doctors' right to work, and its ruling was upheld in a 1991 appeal.
 The doctors have appealed to several courts, including the Supreme Court of Sweden, the Supreme Administrative Court of Sweden (Regeringsrätten) and the European Court of Human Rights, none of which has overturned the ruling.

 Aftermath

-The case has been the focus of several books, investigative articles and television documentaries.
-Author Hanna Olsson published the book Catrine och rättvisan (Catrine and the Justice) in 1990, highlighting the patriarchal nature of the justice system and how women in prostitution were not seen as reliable witnesses.
-Journalist Per Lindeberg published Döden är en man (Death is a Man) in 1999, questioning the police investigation and contending that the men were victims of a miscarriage of justice caused partially by extensive media coverage.
-In 2003 journalist Lars Borgnäs published Sanningen är en sällsynt gäst (Truth is a Rare Guest), opposing Lindeberg's position and theorizing that da Costa was murdered by a serial killer.
+The case has been the subject of several books, investigative articles and television documentaries.
+Author Hanna Olsson published Catrine och rättvisan (Catrine and the Justice) in 1990, focusing on what she described as the patriarchal nature of the justice system and the tendency to regard women in prostitution as unreliable witnesses.
+Journalist Per Lindeberg published Döden är en man (Death is a Man) in 1999, challenging the police investigation and arguing that the men had been victims of a miscarriage of justice, partly caused by extensive media coverage.
+In 2003, journalist Lars Borgnäs published Sanningen är en sällsynt gäst (Truth is a Rare Guest), disputing Lindeberg's conclusions and theorizing that da Costa had been murdered by a serial killer.